Cyber4egis/startwithHTB/00b-HTB-dedicated-server.md

         TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0
  ```

- In the menu on the left, click on *Dedicated Labs* > select *US Dedicated xx*.
+ On the menu on the left, click on *Dedicated Labs* > select *US Dedicated 12*.
 There you'll see the list of available boxes on the dedicated server and the associated IP addresses.

   ![image9](/assets_/9.png)